ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 https://github.com/moxystudio/gatsby-plugin-ipfs

 #### Register your domain on a blockchain, and your website on IPFS
+The Ethereum Name Service is now the standard for decentralizing domain names (meaning the address of your website) without needing the centralised DNS.
+You can see a (technical) demo of the concept here: https://www.youtube.com/watch?v=3AS2BD22DZg and a presentation here: https://github.com/ipfs/camp/blob/master/LIGHTNING_TALKS/ipfscamp2019-lightningtalk-ensipfs.pdf IPFS-upgraded browsers like Brave or Opera can resolve them natively, and any browser with the IPFS Companion extention can as well.

-Unstoppable Domains let you easily deploy your website on IPFS.
+Unstoppable Domains is another solution that let you easily deploy your website on IPFS.
+You will also need a browser extention to access the website.

 #### Build a dApp
 There are many available framework to build decentralized apps on IPFS.See for example dappkit.io, fission.codes, fleek.co or textile.io .